kzlsahin/downloadTableContent/README.md

 ## Table Content Downloader

 This JS script is to be used on a browser console to download contents of a table on the page.
-Sometimes it is needed to define some functions to get the table content on a page as there may be no way to do this by the user interface of the page.
+As it may be needed to define some functions to get the table content on a page as there may be no way to do this by the user interface of the page.

-Sometimes, there is a need to use some scripts via console on a page to get the contents of tables as there may not be default way to do so.
-One of my task under the Ministry of Transport was to take the data of our registered facilities from the tables on a website of a web application which belongs to the ministry.
+I have been in need of using codes via console on a page to get the contents of tables as there may not be a default way to do so.
+One of my tasks under the Ministry of Transport was to take the data of our registered facilities from the tables on a website of a web based application which belongs to the ministry.
 There had been no way to get that data except codding on the console.
-Then I write this script and share with any one who can benefit or may develop further.
+Then I write this script to be usable for different websites and somepeople may get benefit.

 ### How to Use